X-ray, back scan, lumbar MRI: All you need to know

 Medical imaging definitely has its place to play in the treatment of low back pain.
 For example, here are some situations where it makes sense to use imagery:

-• To eliminate a serious harm full spine (like a tumor, a infection or an fracture).
+• To eliminate a serious harm of the spine (like a tumor, a infection or an fracture).

 • When the pain is refractory and unresponsive to conservative treatment.